-- Mr. Hilsheimer His continued guidance in delivering results despite the negative impact of COVID-19 with a focus on managing operating working capital, driving free cash flow and executing on our capital allocation strategies to enable accelerated debt repayment and future growth and his strategic efforts and input in preparing the Company for the maturity of its Senior Notes maturing in 2021. - Mr. Martz His leadership of the legal department and ability to navigate the continuously changing legal, safety and compliance obligations resulting from COVID-19 and effectively leading the real estate department in support of the Company's network consolidation and optimization efforts. - Mr. Cronin His focus and achievement in successfully maintaining continuity of supply within the global sourcing and supply chain function in the face of the COVID-19 and his continued leadership and guidance on developing an enterprise strategy. - Mr. Rosgaard His efforts in leading the transition to a global industrial packaging business by combining multiple geographic regions and developing a global approach and best practices to drive excellent customer service and value for stockholders, his strong leadership and focus on serving our customers, especially in the current challenging business environment and impact of COVID-19.
+- Mr. Hilsheimer His continued guidance in delivering results despite the challenges with supply chain disruptions and severe cost inflation, with a focus on managing operating working capital and executing on our capital allocation strategies to enable accelerated debt repayment to the Company's targeted leverage ratio which will enable future strategic growth, and his efforts of successfully refinancing the Euro Senior Notes with a beneficial interest rate to the Company. - Mr. Rosgaard His diligent efforts in leading the Global Industrial Packaging business through a challenging and disruptive supply chain market, along with severe cost inflation and a tight labor market; and aligning the Company's global business operations with a "One Greif" approach to drive safety, colleague engagement and excellent customer service to create value for stockholders, and his focus and preparation for his new role as Chief Executive Officer in fiscal 2022. - Mr. Martz His continued leadership of the legal department and ability to navigate the continuously changing legal, safety and global compliance obligations resulting from COVID-19 and effectively leading the real estate department in support of the Company's network optimization efforts and successful sale of a large holding of timberlands with the proceeds applied to debt repayment, and his leadership and guidance in driving a culture of servant leadership and customer service. - Mr. Cronin His focus and achievement in successfully maintaining continuity of supply within the global sourcing and supply chain function in the face of challenging global supply chain disruptions and severe cost inflation, and his continued leadership and guidance on developing an enterprise strategy.